 SHORT-TERM (ACUTE) OVEREXPOSURE EFFECTS: Welding Fumes - May result in discomfort such as dizziness, nausea or dryness or irritation of nose, throat or eyes.
 Aluminum Oxide - Irritation of the respiratory system.
-Calcium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
+Beryllium - Can cause irritant dermatitis, allergic contact dermatitis and skin granulomas.
+Inhalation of excessive levels of beryllium can result in acute pneumonitis (inflammation of the lung tissue).
+Beryllium can cause lung sensitization in susceptible individuals.
 Chromium - Inhalation of fume with chromium (VI) compounds can cause irritation of the respiratory tract, lung damage and asthma-like symptoms.
 Swallowing chromium (VI) salts can cause severe injury or death.
 Dust on skin can form ulcers.
 Eyes may be burned by chromium (VI) compounds.
 Allergic reactions may occur in some people.
-Fluorides - Fluorides compounds evolved may cause skin and eye burns, pulmonary edema and bronchitis.
-Irron, Iron Oxide - None are known.
+Copper - Metal fume fever characterized by metallic taste, tightness of chest and fever.
+Symptoms may last 24 to 48 hours following overexposure.
+Iron, Iron Oxide - None are known.
 Treat as nuisance dust or fume.
-Magnesium, Magnesium Oxide - Overexposure to the oxide may cause metal fume fever characterized by metallic taste, tightness of chest and fever.
+Magnesium - Overexposure to the oxide may cause metal fume fever characterized by metallic taste, tightness of chest and fever.
 Symptoms may last 24 to 48 hours following overexposure.
-Manganese - Metal fume fever characterized by chills, fever, upset stomach, vomiting, irritation of the throat and aching of body.
+Magnese - Metal fume fever characterized by chills, fever, upset stomach, vomiting, irritation of the throat and aching of body.
 Recovery is generally complete within 48 hours of the overexposure.
-Mica - Dust may cause irritation of the respiratory system, skin and eyes.
-Molybdenum - Irritation of the eyes, nose and throat.
-Nickel, Nickel Compounds - Metallic taste, nausea, tightness in chest, metal fume fever, allergic reaction.
-Potassium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Sodium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Sodium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Sodium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Sodium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Sodium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Sodium Oxide - Dust or fumes may cause irritat
+Nickel, Nickel Compounds - Metallic taste, nuesea, tightness in chest, metal fume fever, allergic reaction.
+Silicon (Amorphous Silica Fume) - Dust and fumes may cause irritation of the respiratory system is how and eyes.